-- Schedule a CART Career Services advising appointment: During the advising session, you will receive help in a number of areas including: developing a resume, cover letter and search strategies for finding and securing an internship, including use of the Co-op Employer database (PlacePro) and/or seeking an internship on your own.
+- Schedule a CART Career Services Counseling Session: During the career counseling session, you may receive help in a number of areas including: developing a resume, cover letter and search strategies for finding and securing an internship, as well as how to use Hire A Red Hawk.

-- Outreach to internship employers: Following the advising appointment, your next step is to outreach to potential employers with your resume and cover letter.
+- Outreach to internship employers: Following the career counseling appointment, your next step will be to outreach to potential employers with your resume and cover letter.

 - Go on the Interview(s): If an employer is interested in your resume credentials, you will likely be invited to an interview.
 Refer to Preparing for Job Search for interview preparation tips which would also apply to internship interviews.